wpengine/hwptoolkit/plugins/wpgraphql-logging/docs/Logging.md

 ### Example 6: Using WordPress filters to modify defaults

-**Use case:** You want to globally modify the default handlers, processors, or context for all LoggerService instances.
+**Use case:** You want to globally modify the default handlers, processors, or context for all Logger_Service instances.

 ```php
 <?php